tu-studio/lac26_presentation/slides/00-all.md

 - This allowed the model to capture long-range dependencies in audio signals, resulting in high-quality and realistic audio generation
 - In 2017, Engel et al. introduced Neural Synthesis with WaveNet Autoencoders - a model that could generate musical notes by learning a latent representation of audio
 - In 2019, the same team (Google Magenta) further advanced the field with Differentiable Digital Signal Processing (DDSP) - combining neural networks with traditional signal processing techniques
-- Basically, predicting they parameters of an additive synthesizer with deep learning
+- Basically, they were predicting the parameters of an additive synthesizer with deep learning
 - The key to this approach is that the synthesis process is differentiable, allowing for end-to-end training of the model
-- In 2020, Steinmetz et al. proposed an approach for automatic mixing basing on differentiable signal processing effects
+- In 2020, Steinmetz et al. proposed an approach for automatic mixing based on differentiable effects
 - In 2021, Caillon and Esling introduced RAVE - a real-time audio synthesis model using variational autoencoders
 - What works for images and text, should also work for audio - in 2022, CLAP was introduced - a model that learns audio concepts from natural language supervision
 - And finally in 2024, Stable Audio Open was released - a model based on diffusion transformers for high-quality text-to-audio generation